tayadavison/PicoCTF_2021/ReverseEngineering/ReverseEngineering.md

 `''.join([chr((ord(flag[i]) << 8) + ord(flag[i + 1])) for i in range(0, len(flag), 2)])`
 Hint: You may find some decoders online.

 In this problem they give you the encoded flag in the file `enc` and the encoding method.
-The encoded flag is essentially taking 2 8 bit characters from the flag and putting them together to get 16 bit characcters.
+The encoded flag is essentially taking 2 8-bit characters from the flag and putting them together to get 16 bit characcters.
 I used [this website](https://r12a.github.io/app-conversion/) which takes unicode characters and outputs a bunch of different formats.
 The `UTF-16 code units` output gives this:

     7069 636F 4354 467B 3136 5F62 6974 735F 696E 7374 3334 645F 6F66 5F38 5F65 3134 3161 3066 377D